 As phishing has become more prevalent and sophisticated, security experts have focused more on securing endpoints and email, the latter being the simplest way into an organization’s network.
 While cyber security teams have numerous defensive controls, according to a recent industry survey conducted jointly by TAG Cyber and Cofense, experts agree that deployed controls such as secure email gateways (SEGs) are necessary as a first line of defense but, on their own, aren’t sufficient to keep attackers from exploiting the endpoint.

 On July 22, 2020, TAG Cyber and Cofense will present a webinar to discuss the survey results and present phishing defense strategies for companies who want to increase their efficacy against phishing attacks.
-You can learn more about the webinar and register here.

 The survey asked security practitioners to answer the following question: Our security team sees phishing emails get past our Secure Email Gateway (SEG) at the following rate:

 Conducted by email and web and targeted at mid-to-senior level security practitioners, the survey concluded that 50% of organizations report that phishing emails bypass deployed SEGs daily.
 One respondent, the Chief Information Security Officer of a major financial institution, replied, “SEGs are getting much better at blocking emails with links and forms, but spam asking for money or hardware or simply probing for valid email addresses still get through at a daily rate.”

 Another respondent, also a CISO at a financial firm responded, “Phishing emails will always get through.
 I don’t think any SEG is going to be 100% effective, or even 75%, because there are so many variables that can be changed to evade detection.
 We accept this to be true, and therefore have other controls…that can block access to the links once clicked, isolation that can render pages inert, or visual cues to indicate to the employees that the e-mail might not be safe.”